Mir (software): Adoption

 As of May 2014, the only announced desktop environment with native support for Mir was Canonical's Unity 8.
 No other Linux distribution announced plans to adopt Mir as default display server.

-On 23 July 2013, Compiz developer Sam Spilsbury had announced a proof-of-concept port of XBMC to Mir, based on the previous proof-of-concept port of XBMC to Wayland.
+On 23 July 2013, Compiz developer Sam Spilsbury had announced a proof-of-concept port of Kodi to Mir, based on the previous proof-of-concept port of Kodi to Wayland.
 On the same day Canonical developer Oliver Ries had confirmed that "this is the first native Mir client out in the wild".

 Among Ubuntu derivatives using a non-Unity environment, Xubuntu developers had announced in early August 2013 that they would evaluate running Xfce via XMir, but three weeks later decided to refrain from adopting it.